lisiki-jp/okinawa_gametheory/README.md

 They vote for anti-bases, and politicians achieve nothing.
 That's all they know about democracy.

-So, we can give them a memory of a good democracy that actually cares about them and improves their life.
+Because of that, We must give them a memory of a good democracy that actually cares about them and improves their life.

-That is the optimal way to ensure that Okinawa remains in the team democracy.
+Okinawa stays in the team democracy if it likes democracy.

 And this is why you are reading this. **We are the only ones able to deliver a good democracy for Okinawa**.
 Democracy is about the majority.
 Okinawa has only 1.2% of the population of Japan.
 They never get the majority if their interests conflict with other prefectures.
 And they have been **directed to conflict** with other prefectures.
 The only people who can bring a good democracy to Okinawa are mainland Japanese, **you**.

 ### Why we stand against Tyrannical China

 Besides, if we use democracy as a tool to ignore the minority.
 How can we stand proud against China?